-Two months ago I ran into a fascinating interview of Dr. Rhonda Patrick discussing her experience with intermittent fasting (IF).
+Two months ago I ran into a fascinating interview with Dr. Rhonda Patrick discussing her experience with intermittent fasting (IF).

 It was a completely new concept to me but as I heard her talk about the science behind it and the results, I was hooked.